How It Works

 Privacy Guarantees

-- Raw vectors never transmitted: Only similarity scores cross the network
+- Raw vectors never transmitted: Only LSH signatures participate in discovery

 - LSH reveals only coarse similarity: Bucket membership, not exact vectors